This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 The best way to proceed with any lawsuit involving your child and their condition is to find and work with an experienced cerebral palsy lawyer.

-The process of going through a lawsuit can be complicated and confusing if you don’t have the best lawyer advocating for you.
+Going through a lawsuit can be complicated and confusing if you don’t have the best lawyer advocating for you.
 But with sound advice and guidance, you can win these cases for your child.

 - Medical liability/Malpractice statutes of limitation.
 (2014, March 20).
 Legislative News, Studies and Analysis | National Conference of State Legislatures.